LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 `convert_lists_python_to_ocaml` then converts a list from the Python format to the OCaml format.

-We will mention this Python script in the revised `README.pdf`.
+In Section 4.3 of the revised `README.pdf`, we mention this Python script.
 Also, we will revise the script such that, when the user runs `python3 input_data_generation.py`, the script prints out an example collection of input lists used for runtime cost data generation.